-In multiple meter locations where the National Electric Code requires a main disconnect, the sequence shall be Main Service Disconnect - Meter - (Load Break Switch - Fuse) or Breaker.
+In multiple meter locations where the National Electric Code requires a main disconnect, the sequence shall be Main Service Disconnect - Meter - Switch - Fuse.

-For all 480Y/277 Volt services with self-contained meters, the sequence shall be Load Break Switch - Meter- (Load Break Switch - Fuse) or Breaker.
+For all 480Y/277 Volt services with self-contained meters, the sequence shall be Switch - Meter-Switch - Fuse.

-For all 480Y/277 Volt services with transocket meters, the sequence shall be Load Break Switch - Meter - (Load Break Switch - Fuse) or Breaker.
+For all 480Y/277 Volt services with transocket meters, the sequence shall be Switch - Meter - Switch - Fuse.